 Tales of summer from our garden often include bubbles and the paddling pool, I love this shot of a tiny bubble which landed in my daughter’s hair, framed by the sunlight.

 It’s so important for me to record the little details I know I’ll want to remember which includes my 3-year-old daughter always having a bum cheek hanging out of her swimming costume or pants!
 I don’t know how she always manages it but it’s so cute.
 The second shot was taken on the day I started toilet training my twins, I got through it by documenting our day at home, their first in pants.

 As much as I adore colour and often tend towards vibrant shots, I also love rich deep tones.
 As well as the bright happy summer shots I also love to use shadows to bring the focus to the details like my daughter touching her lip while home poorly one day or my son’s shoulder during one of his first “successful” showers when he actually started to enjoy the water falling on him.

-I always try to include some detail shots in my storytelling sessions, they make a spread in an album so much more interesting and varied.
-I really do find details are where the magic is and they bring so much to the overall story as in these spreads I'm currently designing (please excuse the poor quality screen grabs).
+I always try to include some detail shots in my storytelling sessions.
+Details in an album so much more interesting and varied.
+Details are where the magic is and they bring so much to the overall story.
+You can see the magic in these spreads I’m currently designing (please excuse the poor quality screen grabs).

 Sharing my love of details is so inspiring!
 Recently I started a new project with 11 other photographers who love details too.
 The group Details by the Dozen is where we share every month.
 We’ll be sharing our favourite detail images to help us inspire each other.
 We want to keep pushing ourselves to find creative ways to capture details.

 There’s some amazing talent in our group.
 Most of whom I found via my @ThisDetailedLife hub.
 This is where we feature our favourite detail photos from the hashtag #thisdetailedlife.
 We’d love it if you joined our community of detail lovers.

 And don’t forget to follow the “This Detailed Life” IG Hub!